Skip to main content

 • What dose of Lactobacillus reuteri is typically used in studies?

-The most common dose across studies is 1×10⁹ CFU per day, typically administered as 1–2 lozenges taken daily.
-Study durations ranged from 14 days to 12 months, with a median duration of about 101–180 days depending on the outcome.
+The most common dose across studies is 1×10⁹ CFU per day, typically delivered as 1–2 lozenges daily.
+For bleeding on probing, the effective dose was 1–2 lozenges per day, while for clinical attachment and probing depth, the dose was 1×10⁹ CFU/day.
+Study durations ranged from 14 days to 12 months.

 • Are there caveats or limitations in the research on Lactobacillus reuteri?

-• Does Lactobacillus reuteri help reduce bleeding on probing?
+• Does Lactobacillus reuteri help reduce bleeding on probing (BOP)?

 Most-studied combinations with Lactobacillus reuteri